skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 "Um.
 Yes?"

 Noreeno becomes very stern.
-The Soldiers at the door looked angry.
+The soldiers at the door looked angry.
 There is a long moment before Noreeno speaks again.
 He turns to the soldiers at the door, "Gentlemen, would you please leave us alone for now?"